 Domain Naming Issues

-Switching domain name as part of a rebranding process is a desperate measure, and one requiring serious evaluation.
+Switching domain name as part of a rebranding process can be a desperate measure, and is one requiring serious evaluation.
 This was covered in Section #1 of this series.
 On rare occasions, it may make sense to change domain names.
 If the existing domain is only a year or so old, is poorly named, has minimal incoming links, and current search engine rankings are insignificant, a more relevant domain name may offer much.
 There are a variety of Domain-related issues that impact on your search engine rankings.

 - Using a relevant, high-volume keyword is a good Domain Naming strategy.
 2 or 3 keywords is sufficient, any more becoems counter-productive…